 Light was used in the past to bridge over long distance communications through chains of bonfires on top of mountains.
 A light house signals a safe shoreline to passing ships.
 Now we use optical fibers to carry light and illuminate our cities.
 A glowing screen is the last thing that we see as we drift to sleep, and the first thing we wake to in the morning.
 Light is our communicator; turned on means awake, alive, turned off is asleep, closed, out of power.

-In Light Scapes, I used volumetric photography to create a series of three 3D sculptures that explore the relationship we have with light.
-A neon sign that washes the street in pink light, a television that unites people around its glow, a man opening a fridge in the middle of the night.
+In "Light Scapes", volumetric photography is used to create three 3D sculptures that explore our relationship with light: a neon sign that washes the street in pink light, a television that unites people around its glow, a person opening a fridge in the middle of the night.